Advice for Referrers

 How long will the whole application process take?

-From application to a family returning from holiday usually takes between two and six months, depending what time of year the application is made, and how far in advance a break is booked.
+From application to a family returning from holiday usually takes between two and six months, depending what time of year the application is made, and how far in advance a break is booked and what availability we have.

 If you are likely to not be working with the family for the duration of the process, please consider whether you are the right person to make the application to us.